ecombee28/emdb-with-testing/README.md

 ![](/Images/Main.png)

-When a title is clicked on you will be able to view details of that selected movie.
+When a title is clicked on you will be abled to view details of that selected movie.
 You will see the rating, year, genre, trailer, plot, and even recommended movies all from the TMDB api.

 ![](/Images/index.png)